 Radio is the most popular medium.
-State-run Radio Television Timor-Leste launched in 2002.
-Public radio is said to reach some 90% of the population; public TV has a smaller coverage.
+Public radio has near-nationwide reach; public TV has a smaller coverage.

-Community radios are on air, often with funding from international agencies and NGOs.
+Community radios operate, often with funding from international agencies and NGOs.

-BBC World Service is available in Dili via BBC 105.9 FM.
+BBC World Service broadcasts in Dili on 95.3 FM.
 There are FM relays of Portuguese and Australian radio.

 There were around 340,000 internet users by 2017, comprising around 27% of the population (InternetWorldStats.com).